 If you don’t want to modify the query, you can specify the bin size as a configuration parameter.

-This configuration applies to any join with a range condition.
-However, a different bin size set through a range join hint always overrides the one set through the configuration.
+This configuration parameter applies to any join with a range condition.
+However, a different bin size set through a range join hint always overrides the one set through the parameter.

 The effectiveness of the range join optimization depends on choosing the appropriate bin size.